-Admissions into a Master of Laws program are open to French and non-French lawyers and graduates.
-For admission into an LLM course the student applying should hold the following:
+Admissions into a Master of Laws program are open to French and non-French lawyers and graduates – for admission into an LLM course the student applying should hold the following:

-A first degree in law of high academic standing (check with the institution of your choice for grades/percentages required).
+- A first degree in law of high academic standing – check with the institution of your choice for grades/percentages required.

-- Generally, admission selections are based on the applications but a telephone interview may also be requested at the discretion of the university.
+- Generally, admission selections are based on the applications but a telephone/online interview may also be requested at the discretion of the university.

-The tuition fees for a Master of Laws program vary depending on the university however, on average the tuition fees is approximately €10,000 for the LL.M (one academic year) – this excludes your accommodation and living expenditures.
+The tuition fees for a Master of Laws program vary depending on the university however, on average the tuition fees is approximately €20,000 for the LLM (one academic year) – this excludes accommodation and living expenditures.

-Some French universities provide scholarships and financial aid.
-Please check the website of the institution you are interested in to see what financial help they provide.
+Some French universities provide scholarships and financial aid – please check the website of the institution you are interested in to see what financial help they provide.

 Unless you are a national of European Union member country, all international students require a valid student visa to study in France.
-The visa you apply for will largely depend on the duration of your course, however, students wishing to stay in France for over three months will be required to obtain a long stay visa.
+The visa you apply for will largely depend on the duration of your course, however, students wishing to stay in France for over three months will be required to obtain a long-stay visa.

 To obtain the visa you will require:

-A valid passport for the duration of the visa
+- A valid passport for the duration of the visa

-Proof of enrolment into an educational institution in France
+- Proof of enrolment into an educational institution in France

-Proof of finances
+- Proof of finances

-Proof of required vaccinations (applicable to nationals of certain countries)
+- Proof of required vaccinations (applicable to nationals of certain countries)

-Your visa will be required to be validated upon arrival to France and students whose length of stay is more than three months must pass a medical examination (organized by the territorial directorates of the OFII).
-To get further information please visit http://www.ofii.fr.Find your PERFECT LLM PROGRAM
+Your visa will be required to be validated upon arrival to France and students whose length of stay is more than three months must pass a medical examination organised by the territorial directorates of the OFII (l’Office Français de l’Immigration et de l’Intégration).